-Right click on Port Profiles in fabric workspace and create a new Hyper-V port profile one for backup and another one for replica.
+Right-click on Port Profiles in the fabric workspace and create a new Hyper-V port profile one for backup and another one for the replica.
 Assign a name, description, and by default ‘Virtual network adapter profile’ will be selected.
 Click Next.

 Click on Offload settings to see the settings for the virtual network adapter profile.

 Click on Bandwidth settings and adjust the QoS as we described above.